caseymcgon/NFLPlayoffFantasyFootball/README.md

 ###### TODO (This Year)

-- determine if I should use nflscrapy or go back to scraping myself
+- setup sportsdata.io API for scoring

-- Q: How to split teams that won from those that lost, automatically, each week
+- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?)

---> Check that basic setup works for 2024 (write to & read from Google API)

 - differentiate WC_scrape.py from streamlit_results.py -- why both?
 Maybe have 1 be a file of functions, the other calls those functions